C.S. Eliot Kang: Awards and recognitions

-Kang is a recipient of multiple State Department Superior Honor Award.
-In 2018, he received from President Trump a congressionally established Presidential Rank Award, one of the most prestigious awards in the federal career service, at the Meritorious Executive Rank.
-In 2022, he received from President Biden the same award at the Distinguished Executive Rank.
+Kang is a recipient of a State Department Distinguished Honor Award as well as multiple State Department Superior Honor Awards.
+In 2018, he received from President Donald Trump a congressionally established Presidential Rank Award, one of the most prestigious awards in the federal career service, at the Meritorious Executive Rank.
+In 2022, President Joe Biden conferred on him the rank of Distinguished Executive in the Senior Executive Service.

 Personal life

-Kang is married to Michelle Ho and has two sons, both born in Naperville, Illinois.
+Kang is married to Michelle Kang and has two sons, both born in Illinois.